scrawlon/noc-webmidi/README.md

 ## News
 This project is now called 'noc-webmidi' (**No**vation **C**ircuit&trade;
-**Web MIDI**.
+**Web MIDI**).
 It's easier to remember, and it's more npm-friendly.
 Which leads to our next announcement -- noc-webmidi is now avialable on npm!

-We're looking into adding SysEx and NPRN support, depending on what the WebMIDI spec supports.
+We're looking into adding SysEx and NPRN, dependent on WebMIDI support.

 ## Installation
 1. For standard use in web pages: